Foster & Lloyd: Description and history

-The tandem consists of Radney Foster (lead vocals, rhythm guitar) and Bill Lloyd (harmony and occasional lead vocals, lead and rhythm guitars).
+Foster & Lloyd was founded in 1986 by Radney Foster and Bill Lloyd, both of whom are songwriters, vocalists, and guitarists.

 They met while employed at MTM publishing in Nashville.
 They co-wrote the country hit "Since I Found You" in 1986 for Sweethearts of the Rodeo before obtaining their own record deal.
 Their self-titled debut LP produced five hit singles on the U.S. Billboard country music charts.
 Follow-up albums, Faster & Llouder (1989) and Version of the Truth (1990) were less successful.
 After the third record, they parted ways and embarked on solo careers.
 They reunited in 2010 and released a fourth studio album in May 2011.

 In 1987, while still a member of the duo, Lloyd released his debut solo album, Feeling the Elephant.
 The album's power pop style greatly differed from that of Foster & Lloyd, and was critically acclaimed but commercially unsuccessful.
 Following the disbanding of the group, Lloyd released a second album, Set to Pop.